Your Virtual Private Server (VPS)

 Snapshot: Indicates whether a snapshot was taken.
 A snapshot is a snapshot of the data on your server.
 Once you have taken a snapshot, you can restore the recorded state of your server's data at any time.

-Monitoring guidelines: Monitoring policy used to monitor the server.
+Monitoring Policies: Monitoring policy used to monitor the server.
 You can assign a different monitoring policy to the server at any time.

 Creation date: Date on which the server was set up